 Downstairs, the glittering interior of Sea Containers was calling out to us.
 That bar is a thing of beauty and I think we’d be propping it up had it not been for the night before, but then luckily I remembered that Bloody Mary’s are an acceptable breakfast food so bingo, the bar shall be used!

 Breakfast is served buffet style and in true hotel breakfast style, there is everything that you can think of.
 Eggs, bacon, toast, sausages and all the cheeses and fruit you can shake a stick at.
 I was a little disappointed that there wasn’t an option to have eggs cooked hot for you as I think eggs need to be piping hot and not the lukewarm versions you get out of a chafing dish.
-I also had a secret hankering for pancakes but without an a la carte menu, I stick with the buffet options.
+I also had a secret hankering for pancakes but without an a la carte menu, I had to stick with the buffet options.

-Sea Containers won’t be making my London breakfast list, I think that we should have done is simply stayed in and enjoyed those comfy beds a bit longer!
+Sea Containers won’t be making my London breakfast list, I think that what we should have done is simply stayed in and enjoyed those comfy beds a bit longer!